 The University may supplement an employee's pay when higher level work than the employee’s current grade is temporarily assumed or the employee temporarily back fills a vacant position requiring significant additional hours.

 For an employee to receive a pay supplement, the following criteria must be met:

 - The assignment duration is a minimum of one month and not longer than one year

-- The department head requesting the additional assignment demonstrates that the assignment results from either an additional need for a service or function, or from circumstances such as the prolonged absence of another staff member or a vacancy in the department
+- The department head requesting the additional assignment confirms that the assignment results from either an additional need for a service or function, or it results from circumstances such as the prolonged absence of another staff member or a vacancy in the department

 Bonuses should be considered to recognize and reward staff members whose extraordinary efforts contribute to Brown in significant and meaningful ways, and include substantial accomplishments well beyond regular work responsibilities.
 Bonuses typically range from $1,000 to $3,000.